S06 E10: Ripple Effects

 I asked Becca from her perspective in both the nonprofit and disability spaces what she thought would make good next steps for Guthy Jackson or any similar organization who finds themselves in such a horrible situation.

-I think something that nonprofits have done before is we're going to bring in a consultant.
+I think something that nonprofits have done before is we're going to bring in a consultant, right?
+And that can,

 investigate.